telerik/blazor-docs/components/chart/overview.md

 page_title: Chart Overview
 description: Overview of the Chart for Blazor.
 slug: components/chart/overview
-tags: telerik,blazor,chart,overview
+tags: telerik,blazor,chart,overview, graph
 published: True
 position: 0
 ---

 # Blazor Chart Overview

 The <a href="https://www.telerik.com/blazor-ui/chart" target="_blank">Blazor Chart component</a> allows you to visualize data to your users in a meaningful way so they can draw conclusions.
-You can use a variety of chart types and control all aspects of the chart's appearance - from colors and fonts, to paddings, margins and templates.
+You can use a variety of graph types and control all aspects of the component's appearance - from colors and fonts, to paddings, margins and templates.

 ## Creating Blazor Chart